Itgotworse26/Used_Cars_Fuel_Types/README.md

 ## Background
 The purpose of this assignment is to use a machine learning model to predict the type of fuel a car from a used car database will use.
 By using data from www.cardekho.com, we will determine the fuel type of a used car sold in India.
 By predicting whether a car will be diesel, petrol, or other, we can observe what the fuel types of different vehicles are and whether it will affect their numbers in the future.

-Consumers are becoming more environmentally conscious.
-An electric company like Tesla would be interested in learning whether petrol/diesel fueled-cars sales have been and will be falling in the Indian vehicle market.
+Consumers are becoming more environmentally conscious and electric vehicles have become mainstream in recent.
+An electric car company like Tesla would be interested in learning whether the sale of petrol/diesel fueled-cars sales have been or will be falling in the Indian vehicle market, which could signal the potential growth of a new market.

 ## Team Roles